shaohuais/shaohuais.github.io/_pages/about.md

 News
 ======
+- 15/04/2024: Our paper "Scheduling Deep Learning Jobs in Multi-Tenant GPU Clusters via Wise Resource Sharing" has been accepted by *IEEE IWQoS 2024*.
 - 16/01/2024: Our paper "FedImpro: Measuring and Improving Client Update in Federated Learning" has been accepted by *ICLR 2024*.
 - 10/01/2024: Our paper "ScheMoE: An Extensible Mixture-of-Experts Distributed Training System with Tasks Scheduling" has been accepted by *EuroSys 2024*.
 - 01/12/2023: Our paper "Parm: Efficient Training of Large Sparsely-Activated Models with Dedicated Schedules" has been accepted by *IEEE INFOCOM 2024*.